Ignorance is Bliss: A Game of Regret: The Regret Game

-The above defines the Regret Game.
-There are three classes of the game, depending upon the parameters.
-When $u(\overline{\ell}_{r})<1/p$, it is a dominant choice for each player to choose the safe lottery $\ell_{S}$.
-Similarly, when $u(\overline{\ell}_{r}) > \frac{1}{p}\left( 1+\regretCoeff(1-p) \right)$, choosing the risky lottery $\ell_{r}$ is the dominant action.
-For intermediate values of $u(\overline{\ell}_{r})$ however, the game is one of coordination and has two pure-strategy Nash equilibria:\ all players choose $\ell_{S}$, and all players choose $\ell_{r}$.\footnote{There is also a completely mixed strategy equilibrium but we ignore it as it is very unstable.} Theorem \ref{thm:Nashmany} below states this formally.
+The above defines the regret game.
+There are three classes of the regret game depending upon the parameters.
+When $u(\overline{\ell})<\frac{1}{\alpha}$, it is a dominant strategy for each player to choose the safe lottery $\ell_{S}$.
+Similarly, when $u(\overline{\ell}) > \frac{1}{\alpha}\left( 1+\regretCoeff(1-\alpha) \right)$, choosing the risky lottery $\ell$ is optimal no matter how others behave.
+For intermediate values of $u(\overline{\ell})$ however, the game is one of coordination and has exactly two pure-strategy Nash equilibria:\ all players choose $\ell_{S}$ or all players choose $\ell$.\footnote{There is also a completely mixed strategy equilibrium but we ignore it as it is highly unstable.} Theorem \ref{thm:Nashmany} below states this formally.

-\begin{theorem} In the regret game, \begin{enumerate} \item When $u(\overline{\ell}_{r}) < \frac{1}{p}$, uniform adoption of the risk-free lottery, $\ell_{S}$, is the unique (dominant) pure strategy Nash equilibrium.
+\begin{theorem} In the regret game: \begin{enumerate} \item When $u(\overline{\ell}) < \frac{1}{\alpha}$, uniform adoption of the risk-free lottery, $\ell_{S}$, is the unique (dominant) pure strategy Nash equilibrium.

-\item When $u(\overline{\ell}_{r}) > \frac{1}{p}\left( 1+\regretCoeff(1-p) \right)$, uniform adoption of the risky lottery, $\ell_{r}$, is the unique (dominant) pure strategy Nash equilibrium.
+\item When $u(\overline{\ell}) > \frac{1}{\alpha}\left( 1+\regretCoeff(1-\alpha) \right)$, uniform adoption of the risky lottery, $\ell$, is the unique (dominant) pure strategy Nash equilibrium.